tomedegroot/study-material/linux+LPICLevel1Exam1/learningPoints.md

 11. `0x82` -> the linux swap filesystem typecode
 12. `du -c` -> produce a grand total
 13. `find . -mtime +3` -> find files modified at least 3 days ago
+14. `grub-mkconfig -> /boot/grub/grub.cfg` -> So grub-mkconfig sends the output by default to STDOUT
+15. `shutdown -f` -> Reboot Fast, by suppressing the normal call to fsck when rebooting.
+16. `shutdown -F` -> FORCE filesystem check **mnemonic** Force with capital F
+17. `uniq -d` -> only print Duplicate lines.
+So uniq is the test for duplicate lines and the options determine what you want to output.

 #dependencies